← All Parks

 Garner State Park Camping & Reservations

 The most-visited state park in Texas.
 Float the ice-cold Frio River by day, dance under the stars at night.
-Summer weekends sell out the instant the booking window opens — here’s how to actually get in.
+Garner State Park reservations sell out the instant the booking window opens — check live campsite availability below, see when 2026 dates open, and set a free cancellation alert if yours are taken.

 327 campsites|Hill Country|2h 15min from Austin|$8/person entrance|🏊 Frio River